 Have All the Important Numbers Handy

-Most people think all the they need is the number of their family back home, but there are other telephone numbers you should have at hand.
+Most people think all they need is the number of their family back home, but there are other telephone numbers you should have at hand.
 Whether you are traveling to just one country or several, make a note of your country’s embassy number for each of them.
 You should also have the number of your bank’s international customer service number, and the same for your credit card company too.

 It is also a good idea to make a note of any local amenities, services and other places you might need or want in the locations you will be traveling to.
 This could include local medical facilities, the police station, bus and train stations, and taxi services.
 You might not need them all, and with medical and police services we hope you don’t, but they’re good to have handy, just in case.

-Pack the Minimum You Need Not the Max
+Pack the Minimum You Need, Not the Max

-This will obviously depend on what sort of trip you are going on.
+What you pack will obviously depend on what sort of trip you are going on.
 If it is to just one location, and you have transportation from the airport to your accommodation, then how much you take with you may not be an issue.
 However, bear in mind not every hotel will have bell hops, and if you are on the fifth floor and the lift is out of order, you may be glad you followed this advice.

 If you plan to backpack across several countries, or expect to be moving around a lot, the last thing you need is to have that enjoyment spoiled by having to carry excess weight with you.
 This is where we advise packing light.